Nicole Sarauer

 Nicole Sarauer is a Canadian politician, who was elected to the Legislative Assembly of Saskatchewan in the 2016 provincial election.
 She represents the electoral district of Regina Douglas Park as a member of the Saskatchewan New Democratic Party.
 On June 20, 2017, she was selected to succeed Trent Wotherspoon as Leader of the Opposition and interim leader of the Saskatchewan New Democratic Party.

 Education

 Having attended high school in Regina, Nicole Sarauer studied at the University of Regina from 2004 to 2006.
-In 2009 she graduated with Honours from the College of Law at the University of Saskatchewan, earning a Juris Doctor.
+She then continued her education, graduating with Honours from the College of Law at the University of Saskatchewan in 2009, earning a Juris Doctor.